House bill would give FAA new oversight powers over Boeing after 737 Max crashes

 The House legislation aims to provide a remedy.

-It would create an independent panel to review manufacturers’ safety approval operations, and require the FAA itself to review them on an ongoing basis.
+It would create an independent panel to review manufacturers’ safety approval operations and require the FAA to review them on an ongoing basis.
 The FAA administrator would be given the power to approve individual company employees assigned to those operations and to remove them for any reason.

 The bill also would ban other Boeing employees from interfering with the work of employees assigned to the safety operation and allow for communication between front-line FAA and Boeing engineers.

-A separate section in the bill would create a formal appeal system for companies to question safety decisions the FAA makes in the approval process, and prohibit agency officials and company executives from communicating about the dispute outside the process.
+A separate section in the bill would create a formal appeal system for companies to question safety decisions the FAA makes in the approval process and prohibit agency officials and company executives from communicating about the dispute outside the process.

 The legislation also calls for “cooling off periods” for people moving between private companies and the FAA, restricting new FAA employees from overseeing their former employer for a year.

-The Senate’s Commerce Committee has also been considering similar legislation, that shares the objective of guaranteeing that Boeing’s government overseers have greater independence and includes many of the same provisions as the House bill.
+The Senate’s Commerce Committee has been considering similar legislation, which shares the objective of guaranteeing that Boeing’s government overseers have greater independence and includes many of the same provisions as the House bill.
 A vote to advance the bill, which also has bipartisan support, was abruptly canceled this month so the committee could consider amendments, but the proposal is still under review.

 FAA survey finds employees under ‘strong’ pressure from industry and in fear of retaliation for raising safety concerns